 Full of eggnog flavours like nutmeg and rum extract to give you all the festive feels without the sugar spikes.
 I was inspired to make these donuts while making these Keto Gingerbread Donuts.

-🥘 Main ingredients Used
+Main ingredients

-These eggnog donuts are made with almond flour, coconut oil with a touch of nutmeg and cinnamon.
+These christmas donuts are made with almond flour, coconut oil with a touch of nutmeg and cinnamon.
 You will be decking the halls with these keto eggnog donuts while keeping your blood sugars in check.

 - Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavour plus it's low carb and gluten free.